 Although FanDuel lags behind DraftKings in total membership, they still boast a user base of over 6 million players.

-If you're starting out in DFS and trying to decide between Fanduel vs DraftKings, FanDuel could be a better choice because of their sign-up bonus.
+If you're starting out in DFS and trying to decide between Fanduel vs DraftKings, FanDuel could be a better choice because of their sign-up bonus (learn more about this in my FanDuel review).
 Currently, new users who deposit $5 will receive a $20 bonus AND a Play Till you Win voucher.

 For a new DFS player, that's a no-lose proposition.